akurniko/sowmud-web/README.md

 Heroku for Clojure.

 Clojure Discord.
-Clojure IRC.

 Heroku Hashicorp Vault.

 Running in the backend.
 Test IRC bot.

-Okteto does not support outside connectivity?
-And we don't need it here.

 Lein REPL is not concurrent with Discord bot.
 Try with real token.